-If you believe any of your belongings have been stolen it should be reported to a customer service centre and the incident will be followed up by the facilities department.
+If you believe any of your belongings have been stolen it should be reported to reception and the incident will be followed up by the Facilities Department.

 You are expected to put your mobile phone on silent and not use it during classes or assessment (unless allowed).
 We understand that you may need it for special circumstances.
 Talk to your teacher before class if this is necessary.

-Call our NDIS team on 5564 8964 for more information on how we can help you.
+Contact the NDIS team on 5564 8720 or email@example.com for more information on how we can support you

-Local and metropolitan newspapers are available daily in the student lounge, library and cafeteria for you to read.
+Local and metropolitan newspapers are available daily in the student lounge and Warrnambool cafeteria for you to read.

 Pure Academy, located at the Warrnambool campus, is SWTAFE’s very own working hair, beauty and wellness academy offering discount treatments to students.
 Please phone 5564 8848 for a hair, beauty or massage appointment.

 Each scholarship has its own criteria, and the application process can vary from one scholarship to the next.
-For more information and how to apply, visit our Scholarships page.
+For more information and how to apply, visit our Scholarships page on our website.

 We offer security services after 5pm Monday to Friday and weekends.

 Colac campus only: call CQ Recruitment Security on mobile: 0499 000 989.